 - 3.7 Brownfield sites tended to account for a higher proportion of developments earlier in the plan period, when housing completions were lower.
 However, as housing delivery increased in the middle part of the plan period the proportion of developments on brownfield sites decreased.
 This decrease has accelerated in recent years as the Council's supply has increasingly been made up of fewer large greenfield sites.
-Between 2006/07 and 2022/23 around a quarter of all new homes built in the District have been located on previously developed land. - 3.8 There are very few brownfield sites now available in Blaby District and as a result it is unlikely that completions on brownfield sites will notably increase in future years.
+Between 2006/07 and 2023/24 around a quarter of all new homes built in the District have been located on previously developed land. - 3.8 There are very few brownfield sites now available in Blaby District and as a result it is unlikely that completions on brownfield sites will notably increase in future years.
+The significant increase recorded in the monitoring period is attributable to the delivery and completion of two large housing sites delivered on part of the Whittle Estate (industrial area) in Whetstone.